Grace

 First class yacht with a nostalgic ambience which aspires to the elegance and prestige of its namesake, Princess Grace of Monaco, who spent her honeymoon on board.

-The MY Grace has a fascinating history and has sailed under many names, the latest of which honours her late owner, Princess Grace of Monaco, who spent her honeymoon on board.
-The vessel was originally commissioned in 1928 and served in the British Navy during World War 2, playing an important role at Dunkirk, however nowadays any traces of her wartime past have been replaced by an elegance, prestige, and indeed grace befitting of its namesake.
+The M/Y Grace has a fascinating history and has sailed under many names, with her current moniker paying homage to her late owner, Princess Grace of Monaco.
+The vessel was originally commissioned in 1928 and served for the British Royal Navy during World War II, playing an important role at Dunkirk.

 Sophie Barber - Travel Expert